Directorate-General of Customs and Indirect Taxes

 (Ministère du Budget, des Comptes publics et de la Fonction publique) at the Ministry of the Economy, Industry and Employment.
 It is normally known simply as "la douane", individual officers being referred to as "douaniers".
 Officers are routinely armed.

 History

-The first French customs service was called the Ferme générale ("General Farm") and operated under the monarchy.
+The first French customs service was called the ferme générale ("General Farm") and operated under the monarchy.
 The ferme générale was a private company which bought each year the right to collect taxes.
-After the Revolution, the General Farm was dismantled and the French Customs, as a State service were created.
+After the French Revolution, the General Farm was dismantled and the French Customs, as a State service created.
 Shortly after the instauration of Empire, the Customs gained a military status.
 Some personnels were affected in bureaux (port or office-based staff who were tasked to apply customs measures to the goods entering and leaving France), others in brigades (mobile detachments organized and equipped to patrol the borders and arrest smugglers).